jakerockland/azduievals/README.md

 # AZDUIEVALS.COM
-Website for AZDUIEVALS, a Southern Arizona company providing a new mobile service for DUI/MVD revocation evaluations.
+Website for AZDUIEvals, a Southern Arizona company providing a new mobile service for DUI/MVD revocation evaluations.